 Beginning with an End in Mind

-As far as MS Office, SOPs, using Power Point, Excel for production purposes and Publisher for documents.
-I still believe in Leonardo Da Vinci’s saying” Youth should be taught perspective then Proportion”.
-It's a big world out there, at some point you need to figure out who you are, and what makes you happy.
+Regarding MS Office, SOPs, PowerPoint, Excel for production purposes, and Publisher for documents.
+I still believe in Leonardo DaVinci's saying, "Youth should be taught perspective then Proportion."
+It's a big world out there; at some point, you need to figure out who you are and what makes you happy.
 From there, work on the proportions needed to make your dream come true.
 When you reach this point, begin the measuring process needed to fulfill that dream.
 Until you set up the systems to measure it, your dream can stay just that, a dream.
-LEAN training and streaming really helps in the area.
+LEAN training and streaming really help in this area.

 Making Sweeps Life's Easier

-In 2013, we created the lighthouse camera with its 360-degree, continuous variable rate pan camera to help prevent cable twisting and stop the operator from having to twist their wrists all the time.
-No more twisted cables, and easier on the operator's wrists.
-Plus, the add in cable reeler corrected cable storage problems.
+In 2013, we created the lighthouse camera with its 360-degree, continuous variable-rate pan camera to help prevent cable twisting and stop the operator from having to twist their wrists all the time: no more twisted cables, and easier on the operator's wrists.
+Plus, the add-in cable reeler corrected cable storage problems.